Name: Kirsten Vega

 Two weeks later our entire staff convened for a board meeting at the Los Angeles Central Library, hosted by City Librarian John Szabo who actually sits on our board.
 We were lucky to have NEH Chairman Jon Parish Peede join us for the morning session—he is an excellent public speaker.
 I keep thinking about something he said: that we must “be equal to our ambition at its greatest level.”

 What are you most looking forward to in the coming year?

 Grantmaking is cyclical and some grant periods last multiple years, like the CDP Production Grant.
 In this coming year I’m excited to work on all six grant lines at nearly every stage—the application period, awards, program evaluation.
 Secondly, visiting grantees!
 To attend their events and visit their communities is to truly travel the entire state of California.

 And, as a lifelong ballet dancer, I am holding my breath for this fall when the Mariinsky Ballet will bring its famous production of La Bayadere to Cal Performances.

 At California Humanities, we strongly believe that the humanities are a relevant and meaningful way to connect us to each other.
 How do you see this coming across in our everyday lives?

 Saul Bellow said, “People don’t realize how much they are in the grip of ideas.
 We live among ideas much more than we live in nature.”
-To me, the humanities are how we explore and respond to the ecosystem of ideas we live within.
+To me, the humanities are how we explore the ecosystem of ideas in which we live.

 Tell us one thing that you would like people who don’t already know you to know about you?